AminaYameen/AminaYameen/README.md

 . 📝 I regularly write articles on https://www.linkedin.com/in/amna-arooj-8bbba2250/

-💬 Ask me about WordPress,PHP, React
+💬 Ask me about WordPress, PHP, React

 📫 How to reach me aminaarooj1999@gmail.com